Frequently asked questions

 Hip resurfacing is a type of hip replacement that is usually reserved for young, active males.
 It is a metal-on-metal device where the hip ball is capped.
 It usually requires inpatient hospitalization for several days, and recovery usually takes six to twelve weeks.
 This procedure has recently fallen out of favor, and there are few circumstances where it would be required.

 Total hip replacement

 Total hip replacement (THR) is the gold standard for treating your disabling hip pain.
 Circumstances that indicate the necessity of THR occur in individuals of all ages, sexes, and activity levels.
 It is best to have THR after you turn the age of 60 because of the risk of having to undergo surgery again due to mechanical failure after 15 to 20 years.
 It can be performed through various approaches (front, back, side) with various implant designs.
-Currently the most common designs are made of titanium with metal heads against the newest plastics.
+Currently, the most common designs are made of titanium with metal heads against the newest plastics.
 It can be extensive surgery that may require inpatient hospitalization for one to three days, and recovery usually takes six to twelve weeks.
-The latest in pain management and minimally invasive surgery have shortened the hospitalization for total hips to as little as 23 hours after surgery in some patients.
+The latest in pain management and minimally invasive surgery has shortened the hospitalization for total hips to as little as 23 hours after surgery in some patients.